UNICEF in the Middle East

 How to help children in the Middle East

 Prolonged conflicts.
 Extreme poverty.
-Climate change.
-COVID-19.
+Earthquakes.
+The effects of climate change.
 These and other crises have displaced millions and intensified humanitarian needs for children and families all across the Middle East region.

 Together with partners, UNICEF works to meet urgent needs while also advancing longer-term solutions that strengthen health and other systems and build community resilience to future crises.